nisel11/core-image/README.md

-# Vanilla OS Core Image
+# Planifolia Core Image

-Containerfile for building a Vanilla OS Core image.
+Containerfile for building a Planifolia Core image.

+This image is based on official ArchLinux docker image and may have issues from it :)

+> [!CAUTION]
+> This image is experimental and isn't suitable for production.
+If you encounter any bugs during testing, please report them in this repository.

 > [!IMPORTANT]
 > This image is not intended to be used directly.
 It is used as a base image for other images.